Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 At GoLinks, when we meet with internal champions in our new customer’s company, we run sessions that include a demo of the platform, training on best practices, and creating foundational go links for each department.

-This helps us demonstrate how GoLinks transforms resource sharing for the company so that these people can truly advocate for and support this change on all levels, inside out.
+This helps us demonstrate how GoLinks transforms resource sharing for the company so that these people can truly advocate for and support this change on all levels, inside out for successful implementation

 Step 4: Set expectations and timelines for adoption

 Another action that will give your employees clarity and reassurance around this new tool is the timeline for its adoption.
-This will give them a tangible approach to this change, instead of waiting for something to happen.
+This will provide them with a tangible approach to this change, instead of waiting for something to happen.

 Map out a schedule for tool implementation and adoption based on milestones and dates.
 Use these suggestions to get started: